 The withdrawal process can last between 6 to 14 days, depending on the person’s situation.
-Wyla has medical and support staff on site 24 hours a day with drug and alcohol workers, case workers, registered nurses, and a mental health liaison worker on hand to deliver the program.
+Wyla has medical and support staff on site 24 hours a day with a multidisciplinary team of Drug and Alcohol Workers, Registered Nurses, Caseworkers, Senior Mental Health Practitioners, a Continuing Care Caseworker, and a General Practitioner.

-You will be welcomed by staff and allocated a room, once all paperwork and admission is completed by yourself and the registered nurse.
-You will then be assessed by a doctor, and they will develop medication regimes.
+You will be welcomed by staff and allocated a room, upon arrival to Wyla, and you will undergo a comprehensive assessment completed by a Registered Nurse and a General Practitioner.
+Your withdrawal regime/treatment plan will be tailored around your individual circumstances.
 After a night’s rest you will begin participating in the weekly program’s group work and activities.

 How much does it cost?

 You are required to pay some money towards your stay in the withdrawal and detox unit.
 You will not need to pay for withdrawal medications other than pharmacotherapy.
-As Wyla is a smoke-free facility, we do offer nicotine replacement therapy free of charge.
+As Wyla is a smoke-free facility, we do offer nicotine replacement therapy (NRT) patches.

 Visitation / Contact during the program

 On admission you will be able to make one personal phone call on admission to let people know you have arrived.
 You will also be allowed to make one personal phone call on discharge.
-Any and all other phone calls are at the discretion of your case worker.
+All other phone calls are at the discretion of your case-worker.

 Wyla is located at Building 16, Canobolas Drive, Bloomfield Campus, Forest Road in Orange, New South Wales.